lindosdev/FBNF/README.md

 # FBNF
-NOTICE: This project will not be updated for a few months while I work on other projects.

 FBNF is a book and a program that provides notes and frequencies for stringed instruments, based on tuning and number of strings.
 FBNF currently supports 6-9-string